 Designed by award-winning architect Will Bruder, SMoCA’s minimalist building (an ingenious renovation of a former movie theater) has four galleries for showcasing changing exhibitions and works from the Museum’s growing permanent collection, along with a fifth multi-use gallery space called the SMoCA Lounge.

-The Gerard L. Cafesjian Pavilion of the Scottsdale Museum of Contemporary Art is a complement to the existing Scottsdale Center for the Performing Arts (Bennie Gonzales, architect, 1975), achieved through the opportunistic adaptation of the adjacent cineplex, whose five theaters proved to be a logical organization of perfect scale for 18,500 square feet of versatile temporary exhibition galleries.
-This challenging civic work offers the community a portal to discovery in the experience of art and a linkage with the vitality coursing thorough contemporary art.
+The Scottsdale Museum of Contemporary Art, a complement to the existing Scottsdale Center for the Performing Arts (1975, Bennie Gonzales, architect), was achieved through the adaptation of the adjacent cineplex, which proved to be the perfect scale for the 18,500 square feet of versatile exhibition space.

-From the first beckoning at curbside, the familiar world begins to fade and opportunity for exploration opens.
-On the journey into the building, the Arizona sun rarely leaves completely.
-It maintains a living presence of light and place.
-The existing stucco theater block is now clothed in an elusive, eggplant-grey chroma likened to the shadows left by fading sunset light on the western ramparts of the McDowell range to the east.
-The recessively dark, somewhat abstract mass is embraced by an oblong service pod of corrugated and perforated galvanized metal at the west and softly curved arrival pod of flat-seam galvanized steel on the east.
-The pods make a gesture of deference to the bullnosed volumes of the existing SCPA and shape gracefully compact urban spaces.
-Reflective membranes embody both the material heritage of the region and the particular qualities of its sky, changing in time and season, occasionally dissolving into the ether.
+The very first welcoming sight of the building encourages the opportunity to enter a world of exploration.
+The stucco theater block is now clothed in an elusive, eggplant/gray palette that relates to the dusky shadows the fading sun leaves on the western ramparts of the McDowell range to the east.
+The building’s dark, somewhat abstract mass is embraced by an oblong service pod of corrugated and perforated galvanized metal at the west and a softly curved entrance pod of flat-seam galvanized steel at the east.
+The pods are a friendly nod to the bull-nosed volumes of the neighboring Scottsdale Center for the Performing Arts.
+Reflective membranes embody both material heritage of the region and the particular qualities of its sky, changing in time and season, occasionally dissolving into the ether.

 Museum building Architect: